 - Work deductions apply to all employees and spouses under full retirement age regardless of the employee's years of service.
-60/30 annuitants are subject to work deductions until they reach full retirement age. - Prior to year full retirement age attained: - There is a deduction of \$1 for every \$2 earned over annual exempt amount (\$16,920 in 2017). - In year full retirement age attained: - Deduction is \$1 for every \$3 earned over annual exempt amount (\$44,880 in 2017). - However, earnings only considered through month before full retirement age attained. - No deduction once full retirement age attained. - RRB examines net earnings from self-employment after allowable business expenses are deducted. - Spouse is subject to tier I deduction not only for spouse's excess earnings, but possibly for employee's as well. - Spouse annuity not payable if employee annuity not payable. - An annuity to a divorced spouse or a court-ordered partition payment may be made despite the employee's work activity.
+60/30 annuitants are subject to work deductions until they reach full retirement age. - Prior to year full retirement age attained: - There is a deduction of \$1 for every \$2 earned over annual exempt amount (\$17,040 in 2018). - In year full retirement age attained: - Deduction is \$1 for every \$3 earned over annual exempt amount (\$45,360 in 2018). - However, earnings only considered through month before full retirement age attained. - No deduction once full retirement age attained.
+However, work for last pre-retirement nonrailroad employer is subject to work deductions, regardless of age (see next slide). - Spouse is subject to tier I deduction not only for spouse's excess earnings, but possibly for employee's as well. - Spouse annuity not payable if employee annuity not payable. - An annuity to a divorced spouse or a court-ordered partition payment may be made despite the employee's work activity.